A Christmas Carol (TV special): Production

 A Christmas Carol was directed by Richard Williams and its visual style is also largely due to Ken Harris, credited as "Master Animator".
-It starred Alastair Sim as the voice of Ebenezer Scrooge — a role Sim had previously performed in the 1951 live-action film Scrooge.
+It notably had Alastair Sim as the voice of Ebenezer Scrooge — a role Sim had previously performed in the 1951 live-action film Scrooge.
 Michael Hordern likewise reprised his 1951 performance as Marley's Ghost in the animated film.
 Michael Redgrave narrated the story and veteran Looney Tunes animator Chuck Jones served as executive producer.
 Williams' son Alexander Williams, then aged four, provided the voice for Tiny Tim.

-Aesthetics

-This adaptation of A Christmas Carol has a distinctive look, created by multiple pans and zooms and by innovative, unexpected scene transitions.
-The visual style, which is unusually powerful, is inspired by 19th-century engraved illustrations of the original story by John Leech and the pen and ink renderings by illustrator Milo Winter that graced 1930s editions of the book.
-The intended audience does not include young children, and the film's bleak mood and emphasis on darkness and shadows led some to consider it the most frightening of the many dramatizations of the Dickens classic.
+Animation for the film was created by multiple pans and zooms and unexpected scene transitions.
+The visual style was inspired by 19th-century engraved illustrations of the original story by John Leech and the pen and ink renderings by illustrator Milo Winter that illustrated the 1930s editions of the book.
+The film's bleak mood and emphasis on darkness and shadows led some to consider it the most frightening of the many dramatizations of the Dickens classic.

-Reception and legacy
+Reception

-Originally produced as a 1971 television special, the quality of the animation on A Christmas Carol was considered so well done (even at the time when it was made) that it was subsequently released theatrically, thereby rendering it eligible for Oscar consideration, and the film did go on to win the Academy Award for Best Animated Short Film a year later.
-Some industry insiders took issue that a short originally shown on television was given the award, and the Academy responded by changing its policy, disqualifying any future works initially shown on television eligibility.
+Originally produced as a 1971 television special, the quality of the animation on A Christmas Carol was considered so high that it was subsequently released theatrically, thereby rendering it eligible for Oscar consideration, and the film won an Academy Award for Best Animated Short Film one year later.
+Some industry insiders took issue that a short originally shown on television was given the award, and the Academy responded by changing its policy, disqualifying any future works initially shown on television eligible.

+Fred Guida writes that the film "is widely considered the best animated version" of the story, praising its animation, and noting that along with the return of Sim and Horden, "tribute is being paid to the (1951) film", noting the mannerisms of the animated Scrooge, and the deception of Old Joe being a "dead ringer for...(1951 performer) Miles Malleson".
+Despite criticising the short length, Guida cites the film as "one of the most faithful of all adaptations", noting it including scenes often left out of adaptations, in particular the Ghost of Christmas Present showing Scrooge how Christmas is celebrated on a remote lighthouse and on a ship at sea.

+In 2019, Robert Keeling of Den of Geek called the film “well worth seeking out” praising the “surreal animation”.
+He praises the “haunting visuals”.